What Are The Benefits Of Having A Therapy Dog?

 Is a therapy dog the right choice for you?

-In the early 1970s, Elaine Smith, the founder of TDI, Therapy Dogs International, noticed how patients responded positively when a chaplain made rounds with his golden retriever.
-The chaplain and his golden retriever seemed to brighten the day for many patients; they enjoyed petting and interacting with the dog.
-Patients who the chaplain and the dog visited seemed to be in a better mood after the visit, and positive moods can positively influence recovery.
+Dogs were used for therapeutic purposes as early as the late 1800s.
+By the early 1970s, Elaine Smith, the founder of Therapy Dogs International (TDI), noticed how patients responded to the presence of a golden retriever dog: They enjoyed petting and interacting with the dog, and they seemed to be in a better mood after the visit.

 Personal therapy dogs